SAFE-Stack/SAFE-BookStore/README.md

 ## Deployment

-The deployment for this repo works via [docker](https://www.docker.com/) and therefore you need docker installed on your machine.
+The deployment for this repo works via [docker](https://www.docker.com/) with Linux containers and therefore you need docker installed on your machine.

 ### Microsoft Azure